 - Newly formed fruits are not protected by flowers

 A. Elongated main-axis: The racemose inflorescence is divided into various types based on the branching, length of peduncle and presence or absence of pedicel (a small stalk that bears flower):

 A1.
 Raceme: The main axis is unbranched, elongated and bears pedicellate flowers laterally in acropetal succession.
 The older flowers present at the base have longer stalk as compared to the upper younger flowers.

-Examples: Brassica campestris (mustard), Raphanus sativus (radish), Crotolaria retusa (rattleweed), Cleome viscosa (Asian spiderflower), Antirrhinum majalis (snapdragon), Convallaria majalis (lily of the valley), etc.
+Examples: Brassica campestris (mustard), Raphanus sativus (radish), Crotalaria retusa (rattleweed), Cleome viscosa (Asian spiderflower), Antirrhinum majus (snapdragon), Convallaria majalis (lily of the valley), etc.

 When the main axis of the inflorescence is branched and lateral branches bear flowers in a simple raceme manner, it is known as compound raceme or panicle.